What are quality gates and why should you have them?

 Quality gates rely on checklists that project managers have to go through at different stages in the project lifecycle.
 These checklists include a number of questions addressing various aspects of the project, including scope, budget, stakeholders, risks and compliance.

-A good example is our project kickoff checklist, which guides you through all the steps you have to take care of when launching a new project.
+A practical example is my project kickoff checklist, which guides project leaders through the recommended steps for launching a new project.
 This checklist would have to be completed for the first quality gate, which comes at the end of the project planning phase.

 To give you an example of what the kickoff checklist asks for: It requires the budget to be approved.
 So, there is a specific question “Has a project budget been created and approved by the customer?”.
 And you as the project manager will answer the question with a ‘Yes’ if that’s the case.